dotnet/csharplang/proposals/ref-readonly-parameters.md

 The `RequiresLocationAttribute` will be matched by namespace-qualified name and synthesized by the compiler if not already included in the compilation.

+Specifying the attribute in source will be an error, similarly to `ParamArrayAttribute`.

 #### Function pointers
 [funcptrs]: #function-pointers